nus-cs2103-AY2425S1/ip/docs/README.md

 ---
 ## Features

-Notes about the command format:
+ℹ️ Notes about the command format:

 1. Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
  e.g. in `todo DESCRIPTION`, `DESCRIPTION` is a parameter which can be used as `todo borrow book`.